Strengthening Local Capacities for Equitable Energy Transition in Indonesia’s Provinces

 The mission identified several key areas of interventions which will be pursued as a way forward:

-• The integration and feedback loops to allow for a cohesive planning process accounting for multi-sectoral decarbonization.
+• The integration and feedback loops between energy transition planning and development planning to allow for a cohesive planning process accounting for multi-sectoral decarbonization.

 • Multi-stakeholder forums as a way to enhance dialogues around energy transition at a provincial level bringing in a diverse set of stakeholders and strengthening the linkages of energy planning with equitable development.